WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/table.copy x y
 1. Let z be the current state.
-2. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 3. Pop the value (I32.CONST n) from the stack.
-4. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 5. Pop the value (I32.CONST i) from the stack.
-6. Assert: Due to validation, a value is on the top of the stack.
+6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 7. Pop the value (I32.CONST j) from the stack.
 8. If ((i + n) > |$table(z, y).REFS|), then:
   a.
 Trap.